ahmadmhd71/recommender-engine/README.md

 <br/>
 After adding these 2 libraries, you can run the Main class.
 The Main class makes an instance of the class MovieRunnerSimilarRatings which has several methods.
-You can change the data in the MovieRunnerSimilarRatings class to see how the program works and to see different results.
+You can change the data in the MovieRunnerSimilarRatings class to see how the program works and to see different results.<br/>
 <br/>
 Note: The project is tested with SDK 8.